-The Air Force has announced new restrictions on Permanent Chance of Station (PCS) assignments, effective immediately.
+In October 2018, the Air Force announced restrictions on Permanent Change of Station (PCS) assignments, to be effective immediately.

-This change in policy does not affect the time on station needed to move from a stateside base to an overseas base (12 months for first-term airmen and 24 months for all-others).
+This change in policy does not affect the time on station needed to move from a stateside base to an overseas base.
+That time requirement is 12 months for first-term airmen and 24 months for all others.

-This program is called Join Spouse.
-The Air Force works with these couples to help them find assignments that allow them to stay together.
-But another change to PCS policy increases the time married couples will need to serve on station before the Air Force will pay for a move to a Join Spouse assignment location.
+However, another change to PCS policy increases the time married couples will need to serve on-station before the Air Force will pay for a move to a Join Spouse assignment location.

 Finally, the Air Force has extended by 12 months the tours of Airmen in jobs coded as Assignment Availability Code 50 (AAC 50).
 Airmen affected by this change are now serving in special jobs where the Air Force initially set an absolute limit on how long they could serve.
 Those limits have now been increased by 12 months.
 If you don’t know if this change affects you, check with your supervisor to determine if you are coded as AAC 50.

 When you graduate from basic military training (BMT) and Technical Training (TTGs) the base requests are considered, but the needs of the Air Force will always win—sometimes they match.
-Assignments within the Continental United States (CONUS) as well as overseas and disseminated equally among the commands.
+You can receive an assignment within the Continental United States (CONUS) as well as overseas, specialities distributed equally among the commands.